Aeases/notes-static-site/content/English/Concepts/Voice/Voice.md

 ---
 edited_seconds: 210
 updated_at: 2023-09-23T23:13:39.280+08:00
+banner_icon: 🔊
 ---
 >[!cite]
->Voice is the personality of a character or the author.
+>Voice is the personality of a character or the author,

 ### How to describe Voice
 - [[Diction]]